-Enhanced facilities cleaning protocols: Facilities Services will be adding an additional shift to provide a second daily cleaning and disinfecting of high-use areas, including classrooms, bathrooms and common spaces in residence halls.
+Enhanced facilities cleaning protocols: Facilities Services has added an additional shift to provide a second daily cleaning and disinfecting of high-use areas, including classrooms, bathrooms and common spaces in residence halls.

-Additional enhanced cleaning will be provided to residential areas, including increased housekeeping staff on the weekends.
+There is also enhanced cleaning in residential areas, including increased housekeeping staff on the weekends.